Medical Internship in Tanzania

 Internship Details:

-Departments: General Medicine, Surgery, Pediatrics, Obstetrics & Gynecology, Emergency Care, Radiology, Pharmacy
+Departments: General Medicine, Surgery, Pediatrics, Obstetrics & Gynecology, Emergency Care, Pharmacy, Radiology

-Supervision: Senior medical staff with structured mentorship, daily check-ins, and evaluations
+Supervision: Senior medical staff with daily follow-ups, evaluations and mentorship

 Drag the above left to see more